Skip Breadcrumb Links

 For More Information

-- Canada's Refugee System - Information from Citizenship and Immigration Canada about how refugees come to Canada and how the system works.
+- Canada's Refugee System - Information from Immigration, Refugees and Citizenship Canada about how refugees come to Canada and how the system works.

 - Immigration and Refugee Board - An independent tribunal that is responsible for hearing refugee claims and appeals.

 - Refugee Hearing Preparation: A Guide for Refugee Claimants - This resource provides a simple explanation of what you should do to prepare for your hearing.
 From Kinbrace Community Society.

 - Your Refugee Hearing – This website has practical information to help you prepare for a hearing at the Immigration and Refugee Board.
 It also offers an online tour of a hearing room.
 From CLEO (Community Legal Education Ontario).